tarcisio-sousa/tarcisio-sousa/README.md

 ### Hi there 👋
 I'm Tarcísio Sousa, I'm a Back-end developer, and I've been working in tech since 2009.
 I'm from Brazil.

-I love Python and everything about technology.
+Software Engineer in constant development, seeking to grow with the latest knowledge about technology.

 [![Linkedin: tarcisio-sousa](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/tarcisio-sousa-58627a95/)](https://www.linkedin.com/in/tarcisio-sousa-58627a95/)

 ## ⚡ Technologies
 These are some of the technologies and tools that I work with:

+---

 ![Python](https://img.shields.io/badge/Python-FFD43B?style=flat-square&logo=python&logoColor=blue)
 ![Django](https://img.shields.io/badge/Django-092E20?style=flat-square&logo=django&logoColor=green)